Zebulon Pike: Military career

-Pike's military career included working on logistics and payroll at a series of frontier posts, including Fort Belle Fontaine near St. Louis.
-General James Wilkinson, appointed Governor of the Upper Louisiana Territory and headquartered there, became his mentor.
+Pike's military career included working on logistics and payroll at a series of frontier posts, including Fort Belle Fontaine near today's St. Louis.
+General-in-Chief James Wilkinson of the United States Army was appointed as the first Governor of the Upper Louisiana Territory by third President Thomas Jefferson, becoming Pike's mentor while headquartered there.

-In 1796, Pike shadowed the expedition of General Georges Henri Victor Collot, a French officer who had been tasked to tour the Mississippi frontier and draw maps that France might use if it were to try and seize the lightly settled territory from the nascent United States.
+In 1796, Pike shadowed the expedition of General Georges Henri Victor Collot, a Royal, then Imperial French Army officer who had been tasked to tour the Mississippi frontier and draw maps that France might use if it were to try and seize the lightly settled heartland territory of the Mississippi River valley basin from the nascent United States further to the East.